-The simplest way to use this MCP server is through Claude Desktop without cloning the repository:
+The easiest way to use this MCP server with Claude Desktop is by adding it to your Claude Desktop configuration:

 ~/Library/Application Support/Claude/claude_desktop_config.json